 Brian received a BS in Education with a Speech and Dramatic Arts Major with a focus on Broadcasting at Central Michigan University and a Masters in the Art of Teaching from Marygrove College.
 Since 1999, he has taught TV Production in the Grosse Pointe Public School District.
 He has also worked for various companies as a camera operator, scriptwriter, and editor.

 Annette Frank is an arts educator and advocate who has worked in the classroom and beyond for over 35 years.
-She has been part of DAFT since 1980, serving as board president for 14 years and is currently DAFT treasurer.
-She has been involved with the Michigan Youth Arts Festival since 1994 and recently retired as their grants coordinator.
+She earned her Masters in Art Education from Wayne State University and taught in Dearborn Public schools and Henry Ford Community College.
+Annette has been part of DAFT since 1980, serving as board president for 14 years and is currently DAFT treasurer.
+She also worked on the production committee of the Michigan Youth Arts Festival since 1994 and coordinated their teacher grants until retiring in 2018.

 Jennifer began her media career in the television industry working at several stations across Michigan.
 She spent the majority of her time at WXYZ in Southfield.
 After completing her study of Communications at the University of Michigan and Television Production at Specs Howard School of Media Arts, she decided to pursue a teaching career and obtain her teaching degree from Wayne State University and later on, her Masters in Media Arts from Wayne State.
 She began teaching digital media arts in 2008 at GASC Technology Center in Genesee County.
 Currently, she teaches media at West Bloomfield High School and is the co-producer of the Orchard Lake Film Festival.

 Board Member / Focal Point Instructor